 The conductor’s distinguished recording career includes releases of both operatic and orchestral repertoire for Philips, London/Decca, Angel/EMI, and RCA Victor.
-For Telarc he has made numerous recordings with the Cincinnati Symphony, beginning with a 1987 release of Falla’s Three-Cornered Hat that was named a Record of the Year by Stereo Review.
+For Telarc he has made numerous recordings with the Cincinnati Symphony, beginning with a 1987 release of de Falla’s Three-Cornered Hat that was named a Record of the Year by Stereo Review.
+Additional recordings with the orchestra include Bruckner Symphonies Nos.
+4, 6, 7, 8, and 9, and an all-Strauss disc featuring a Suite from Der Rosenkavalier and the Burleske for Piano and Orchestra with soloist Jeffrey Kahane.
+Other highly praised Telarc releases by López-Cobos include “Wagner for Orchestra,” a second de Falla disc, featuring La vida breve, and his 26th and final recording with the Cincinnati Symphony Orchestra, music of Turina and Debussy, which was nominated for a Grammy.

-López-Cobos has received the Cross of Merit, First Class, of the Federal Republic of Germany for his outstanding contributions to German culture.
-He was also honored by his country for his artistic achievements as the first recipient of the Prince of the Asturias Award, which was presented to him by the Spanish government and the Royal House in 1981.
+Among the many awards bestowed upon him, López-Cobos has received the Cross of Merit, First Class, of the Federal Republic of Germany for his outstanding contributions to German culture, and the government of France has inducted him as an Officer of the Order of Arts and Letters.
+He has also been honored by his own country for his artistic achievements on two occasions; once as the first recipient of the Prince of the Asturias Award, which was presented to him by the Spanish government and the Royal House in 1981, and more recently, in 2001 he was presented with the Medal of Bellas Artes.
+López-Cobos also holds an Honorary Doctorate from the University of Cincinnati.